Federico Fellini: Religious views

+Despite his criticisms of the Church though, Fellini did go out of his way on several occasions to identify himself as a Christian.
+He once remarked:

+According to reports, when Fellini died in 1993, he was in communion with the Catholic Church.
+He received the sacrament of the Anointing of the Sick and was given a Catholic funeral Mass.
+His funeral procession took place in a traditional Roman Catholic church.

 Political views

 While Fellini was for the most part indifferent to politics, he had a general dislike of authoritarian institutions, and is interpreted by Bondanella as believing in "the dignity and even the nobility of the individual human being".
 In a 1966 interview, he said, "I make it a point to see if certain ideologies or political attitudes threaten the private freedom of the individual.
 But for the rest, I am not prepared nor do I plan to become interested in politics."

 Despite various famous Italian actors favouring the Communists, Fellini was opposed to communism.
-He preferred to move within the world of the moderate left, and voted for the Italian Republican Party of his friend Ugo La Malfa as well as the reformist socialists of Pietro Nenni, another friend of his, and voted only once for the Christian Democrats in 1976 to keep the Communists out of power.
+He preferred to move within the world of the moderate left, and voted for the Italian Republican Party of his friend Ugo La Malfa as well as the reformist socialists of Pietro Nenni, another friend of his, and voted only once for the Christian Democracy party (Democrazia Cristiana, DC) in 1976 to keep the Communists out of power.
 Bondanella writes that DC "was far too aligned with an extremely conservative and even reactionary pre-Vatican II church to suit Fellini's tastes."

 Apart from satirizing Silvio Berlusconi and mainstream television in Ginger and Fred, Fellini rarely expressed political views in public and never directed an overtly political film.
 He directed two electoral television spots during the 1990s: one for DC and another for the Italian Republican Party (PRI).
 His slogan "Non si interrompe un'emozione" (Don't interrupt an emotion) was directed against the excessive use of TV advertisements.
 The Democratic Party of the Left also used the slogan in the referendums of 1995.